VarshitNg15/SCT_DS_2/README.md

 Files

+- task2.py: The main program that deals with the analysis of the data.
 - train.csv: Training dataset with features and survival labels.
 - test.csv: Testing dataset with features only (used for predictions).